Michael Aschbacher: Classification of finite simple groups

 In 1973, Aschbacher became a leading figure in the classification of finite simple groups.
 Aschbacher considered himself somewhat of an outsider in the world of conventional group theory, claiming that he was not "plugged into the system at that point in time".

 Although he had access to several preprints that were shared among the practitioners of the field, he reproduced many proofs that had already been discovered by other researchers and published them in his early papers.
 Aschbacher only became interested in finite simple groups as a postdoctorate.
 He wrote his dissertation in combinatorics and was able to utilize many techniques developed in this area to make early contributions to the study of finite simple groups, which surprised the community of researchers.
 In particular, Daniel Gorenstein, another leader of the classification of finite simple groups, said that Aschbacher's entrance was "dramatic".

-In fact, the rate of Aschbacher's results proved so astounding that many other mathematicians decided to leave the field to pursue other problems.
-Aschbacher was proving one major result after another and when he announced his progress at the Duluth conference, mathematicians were convinced that the problem was almost solved.
-This conference represented a turning point for the problem as many mathematicians (in particular those relatively new to the field) decided to leave the field to pursue other problems.

-However, Aschbacher's entrance into the field did not come without difficulties.
-Aschbacher's papers, beginning with the first he wrote in the field for publication, were very difficult to read.
+While Aschbacher's ideas were held in esteem by the group theory community, his writing style drew complaints.
 Some commented that his proofs lacked explanations of very sophisticated counting arguments.
-As Aschbacher's proofs became longer, it became even more difficult for others to understand his proofs.
-Even some of his own coauthors had trouble reading their own papers.
-From that point on, researchers no longer read papers as independent documents, but rather ones that required the context of its author.
+The difficulty in reading his papers became more pronounced as the papers became longer, with even some of his coauthors finding their joint papers hard to read.
+The challenge in understanding Aschbacher's proofs was attributed not to a lack of ability, but rather to the complexity of the ideas he was able to produce.
+This was part of a general trend where researchers working on the Classification of Finite Simple Groups began to view papers as being reliable because of the reputation of their authors and their previous work, rather than as self-contained documents.
 As a result, responsibility of finding errors in the classification problem was up to the entire community of researchers rather than just peer-reviewers alone.
-That Aschbacher's proofs were hard to read was not due to a lack of ability, but rather to the astounding complexity of the ideas he was able to produce.